apache/druid/docs/querying/sql-window-functions.md

 For example:
 - You cannot set expressions as bounds for window frames.
 - You cannot use two FOLLOWING expressions in the window frame.
-For example: "rows between 2 FOLLOWING and 3 FOLLOWING"
+For example: `ROWS BETWEEN 2 ROWS FOLLOWING and 3 ROWS FOLLOWING`.
 - You can only use a RANGE frames when both endpoints are unbounded or current row.

 If you write a query that violates one of these conditions, Druid throws an error: "The query contains a window frame which may return incorrect results.
 To disregard this warning, set [`windowingStrictValidation`] to false in the query context."